 How to pay off your mortgage faster

-Save thousands of dollars when you pay off your loan early.
+You stand to save thousands in interest when you make extra payments and pay off your home loan early.

-Setting aside just $100 a month for extra mortgage payments will save you quite a lot in interest over a 30-year loan period.
+For example, setting aside $100 a month for additional mortgage payments can save you quite a lot in interest over a 30-year loan period.
 Say you borrowed $500,000 over 30 years with an interest rate of 3.56%.
-Your monthly payments would be $2,262.
-But if you add an extra $100 on top of that from the beginning of your mortgage you’d end up saving $25,845.58 in interest over 30 years.
+Your monthly payments could be about $2,260.
+But if you add an extra $100 on top of that from the beginning of your mortgage, you’d end up saving nearly $25,850 in interest over 30 years.

 Most borrowers opt for a 30-year mortgage.
-This reduces the size of your monthly payments but you end up paying more over time than if you’d chosen a 25-year term because you’re paying interest for five more years.
+This reduces the size of your monthly payments, but you end up paying more over time than a 25-year term — you paying interest for five more years.
 The longer you borrow money from the bank, the more they make in interest.

 This is a smart option for borrowers who can afford higher monthly payments.
-If you can’t, then stick with a 30-year loan term and work out other ways to pay off your mortgage faster.
+If you can’t, then stick with a 30-year loan term and see if there are other ways to pay off your mortgage faster.

-3. Refinance to a lower rate but keep your payments the same
+Refinance to a lower rate while keeping your payments the same

-Signing a new mortgage agreement is called refinancing.
-It’s an excellent way to lower your payments and spend less on your mortgage.
-But refinancing could help you get debt-free faster.
+Refinancing can be a good way to lower your payments and spend less on your mortgage.
+But refinancing could also help you get debt-free faster.
 The trick is to switch to a lower interest rate but keep your monthly payments the same as they were before.

 Check your equity before refinancing

-The two assumptions we make when talking about refinancing are that you’ve been paying off your mortgage and your property has risen in value.
+The two assumptions we make when talking about refinancing are that you consistently pay your mortgage on time and your property value has increased.
 These two facts increase the equity you have in your home, making it easier to refinance.

-But if your property has fallen in value or you haven’t paid off much of the mortgage you might not have much equity.
+But if your property value has fallen, or you still owe a lot on your mortgage, you might lack equity.
 In this case, refinancing could hurt you.
-If your loan-to-value ratio is below 80% you might have to pay lenders’ mortgage insurance.
+If your loan-to-value ratio is below 80%, you might have to pay private mortgage insurance.

 Compare mortgage refinancing options

-If your mortgage is penalty-free, you can save a lot of money by paying it off early.
-If you do have a prepayment penalty in your fine print, calculate whether or not the penalty is smaller than the amount you’d save in interest.
+You can save a lot of money by paying off your mortgage early.
+But if your lender charges a prepayment penalty, calculate if the penalty is smaller than the amount you’d save in interest.
 And if you’re still shopping around for a new home, get a mortgage with a competitive rate to save the most.